 Middle and High School

-- Upcycled DIY– Gain useful knowledge and skills while producing less waste turning old t-shirts into bags, used cans into candles, plastic bottles into art, and more.
+- Upcycled DIY– Gain useful knowledge and skills while producing less waste by turning old t-shirts into bags, used cans into candles, plastic bottles into art, and much more.

 - Classroom Behavior Management- This workshop is designed to help after school programs develop strategies to avoid and effectively manage discipline issues in the classroom.

 Looking for a class or workshop related to garden, environmental or outdoor education?
 Let us know!
-Email Nicole at email@example.com
+Contact email@example.com